leonlinsx/minimal-mistakes/_posts/2019-12-31-does-xi-understand.md

 **Invest in all the (seed stage) things**

 [AngelList released research](https://angel.co/pdf/growth.pdf "Growth") claiming that "seed stage investors would increase their expected return by broadly indexing into every credible deal, a finding that does not hold at later stages."
-If true, this implies early stage VCs don't add value, ~~might trigger half my readership base~~
+If true, this implies early stage VCs don't add value, which might ~~trigger half my readership base~~ be worth looking into.

-AngelList is naturally biased since they have [their own venture investing index product](https://angel.co/v/venture/invest "AngelList"), but let's take a closer look \[1\]:
+AngelList is naturally biased since they have [their own venture investing product](https://angel.co/v/venture/invest "AngelList"), but let's take a closer look \[1\]:

 > we rely on two concepts.
 The first is that startups tend to grow faster in their earliest years \[...\] The second is that early-stage investments have longer durations than later-stage investments in those same companies, which is tautological.